 For example, some codecs convert signals at record speed, but lack in quality as vast amounts of compression may have eliminated a lot of data during the process.
 On the other hand, some codecs are able to retain the original quality of the audio file following compression - but need more bandwidth in order to do so.

-What are the benefits of a VoIP codec?
+What are the Benefits of a VoIP Codec?

 This is the greatest benefit of VoIP codecs so far.
-With bandwidth always being a constraint, compressing files that are sent via the internet is crucial.
+With VoIP bandwidth requirements always being a constraint, compressing files that are sent via the internet is crucial.
 This ensures faster transmission, while minimizing costs.

 The type of codec being used in your VoIP phones and other equipment will determine how great the overall quality of your calls are bound to be.
 If call quality is great and bandwidth usage is within limit, you are less likely to worry about codecs in your VoIP infrastructure.